-Let’s say you’ve been named as a trustee for your mother’s trust.
-What are your responsibilities?
-Some of them remain constant.
+I’ve been named as a trustee for my mother’s trust.

-- Must have undivided duty of loyalty toward all the beneficiaries (no favoritism unless the trust says you can).
+- A trustee owes an undivided duty of loyalty toward all the beneficiaries (no favoritism unless the trust says you can).

-- Is required by state law to manage trust assets “prudently.”
+- A trustee is required by state law to manage trust assets “prudently.”
 This means that a trustee is held to a high standard of care in managing the trust assets.

-- Has administrative responsibilities, prepares and files taxes, and communicates with the beneficiaries as the trust and state law requires.
+- A trustee has administrative responsibilities, prepares and files taxes, and communicates with the beneficiaries as the trust and state law requires.